This post was originally published in 2018.

 As I write this, things are hard at home.
-My husband is struggling and so am I. 2018 was a challenging year and I feel discouraged.
+My partner is struggling and so am I. It has been a challenging year and I feel discouraged.

 A marked shift in the wind turned my attention outwards to sharp sensations on my skin.
 The damp flakes had turned to pointed pellets, which pricked my face with surprising sharpness.
 I blinked the shards away and shook off an inner disorientation.
 Then, I closed my eyes, inhaled, and felt what I imagined as the pointed ends of these icy arrows.
 I let them touch me.
 I let them penetrate me.
 I let my body lean into them.

 I felt them and I felt fully alive.

 I ran like this for probably no more than a few moments.
 I wasn’t aware of time but I was fully aware of the ice pricking my skin and the wind pressing my body.
 And I know something happened in those moments of oneness with the ice and wind.
 I felt calm and I felt energized.
 I felt alive.

 Over the next days, I found my thoughts returning to this experience.
 I saw it in my mind and I felt it in my body.
 Sometimes tears welled up when I remembered.

 Shortly after, two stories crossed my path.

 The first was a story about a rediscovered piece of music arranged and performed by prisoners in the Auschwitz-Birkenau concentration camp.
 The music manuscript was only discovered in 2016 and made its debut on November 30, 2018.
 See the article Why a piece of music last played in Auschwitz is being brought back to life or watch the video below.